 Restore the Purchasing Power of the Pell Grant: #DoublePell

 Unfortunately, the purchasing power of the Pell Grant has continuously declined since the mid-1970s.
-The last time Congress made a substantial investment in the Pell
+The last time Congress made a substantial investment in the Pell Grant program

 Today, it covers less than 30%.

-While Congress' efforts during the last two appropriations cycles have temporarily and partially curtailed the decreasing strength of the Pell Grant, lawmakers must make bolder investments in this program to empower traditionally underserved students.
+Congress' efforts during the last two appropriations cycles have temporarily and partially curtailed the decreasing strength of the Pell Grant, lawmakers must make bolder investments in this program to empower traditionally underserved students.

-would guarantee a baseline annual increase and, in turn, sustain Pell’s purchasing power.
+so would guarantee a baseline annual increase and, in turn, sustain Pell’s purchasing power.

 is tantamount to cutting the Pell Grant program.